ChuckGarcian/ChuckGarcian.github.io/index.md

 ---

 ## About Me
-I am Chuck Garcia, a rising senior at the University of Texas at Austin.
+I am Chuck Garcia, a rising junio at the University of Texas at Austin.
 I plan on graduating May 2026 with a degree in Computer Science.
 My main research interest areas are Computer Architecture and High Performance Computing.

 [My Website](https://www.cs.utexas.edu/~chuckg/)